 There are just a few flowers left on this Inula hookeri specimen now, but these blooms are welcomed by foraging insects.

-I’ve even got Scabious flowers and Hesperis matronalis var. albiflora blooms staggering around, somewhat weaker after flowering for so many months in a row, but still standing fairly proud, for the moment.
+I’ve even got Knautia arvensis flowers and Hesperis matronalis var. albiflora blooms staggering around, somewhat weaker after flowering for so many months in a row, but still standing fairly proud, for the moment.

 In late summer, I managed to get a quick snap of this rather worn Holly Blue Butterfly, as it stopped to refuel at one of the Verbena bonariensis flowers that are overhanging my pond.
-I often see the Holly Blue Butterfly in my garden, as I grow both of the Holly Blue Butterfly caterpillar’s food plants, (Holly (Ilex) and Ivy (Hedera helix)) in my garden, alongside lots of nectar-rich flowers for these butterflies to feast on.
+I often see the Holly Blue Butterfly in my garden, as I grow both of the Holly Blue Butterfly caterpillar’s food plants, Holly (Ilex) and Ivy (Hedera helix)) in my garden, alongside plenty of of nectar-rich flowers for these butterflies to feast upon.

 Holly Blue Butterflies lay their eggs on Holly (Ilex) and Ivy (Hedera helix) plants.
-This butterfly’s tiny caterpillars cause minimal damage to the plants – it’s hardy noticeable – even if you’re examining the plants closely.
+This butterfly’s tiny caterpillars cause minimal damage to the plants, which is barely noticeable, even if you’re scrutinising the plants closely.

 This Holly Blue Butterfly was the last butterfly I saw in my garden.
 I am sad to say that I have seen far fewer butterflies in my garden this year.
 I love butterflies and so their absence from my garden concerns me greatly.
 I cannot remember another year when I have not seen a single Painted Lady Butterfly.
 I’ve been looking forward to the Painted Lady’s eventual arrival, but sadly it never came.
 I hope to see more butterflies next year.

 Continuing the battle with blanket weed algae in my pond!